Stanko/linea/README.md

 Demo: [https://muffinman.io/linea](https://muffinman.io/linea)

-I don't really maintain this project.
+This is an attempt to port [Michael Fogleman's ln](https://github.com/fogleman/ln), 3d line engine to JavaScript (well, TypeScript).

 I used it to generate and plot a couple of drawings:

 - [Belgrade](https://muffinman.io/art/belgrade/)
 - [Galaxy (black version)](https://muffinman.io/art/galaxy-black/)
 - [Galaxy (white version)](https://muffinman.io/art/galaxy-white/)

-You might want to check similar projects:
+I'm not really maintaining it anymore, so you might want to check similar projects:

 - https://github.com/fogleman/ln - original (in go) that I tried to port to javascript
 - https://github.com/aweary/ln.js - more complete js port
 - https://github.com/abey79/lines - python version

-This is an attempt to port [Michael Fogleman's ln](https://github.com/fogleman/ln), 3d line engine to JavaScript (well, TypeScript).

 The name of the port is inspired by the Italian cartoon from the 70s, [La Linea](<https://en.wikipedia.org/wiki/La_Linea_(TV_series)>).